 The I-20 signifies that the student has been admitted to a U.S. school that is approved by the U.S. government.
 F-1 students must maintain a valid I-20 by studying full-time at TALK.
 If at any time the student does not maintain full-time status, he/she must return to their country.

 There is no application deadline.
-Classes start every Monday (Tuesday, when a holiday) during the year.
-TALK International will process your application and issue your I-20 within 3-4 business days.
+Classes start every Monday (Tuesday if Monday is a holiday) during the year.
+TALK English Schools will process your application and issue your I-20 within 3-4 business days.
 Once you receive your I-20, it may take two to three months for you to receive your F-1 visa.

 What documents do I need in order to obtain an I-20?